Course - Management and organisation of project work - IØ6205

 Further on evaluation

 Assessment will be based on the brief to develop an approach to tackle challenges in managing a project in an organisation.
-To maximize the learning value of the course for students, the final paper will involve students choosing the organizational setting that they will address in their report (in the initial submission) and then applying insights, concepts and ideas from the course on tacklin the challenges identified in their organizational (or project) setting in the final submission.
+To maximize the learning value of the course for students, the final paper will involve students choosing the organizational setting that they will address in their report (in the initial submission) and then applying insights, concepts and ideas from the course to tackle the challenges identified in their organizational (or project) setting in the final submission.
+The course will be assessed based on two assignments:

-• Final report which is based on the initial submission brief.
+- Final report, which is based on the initial submission brief.
 The final report should demonstrate the understanding of the concepts and examples discussed in class, applied to the setting of choice (as defined in the initial submission).
-The final submission should be up 1800-2000 words not including figures, tables and references and comprises 80% of the final mark
+The final submission should be 1800-2000 words not including figures, tables and references and comprise 80% of the final mark

-Information about submission deadlines will be announced at the start of the course.
+Information about the submission and its deadlines will be announced at the start of the course.

 All parts must be re-taken if the student wishes to improve the grade in the subject.